vsaarinen/home-automation/README.md

 This server stores sensor measurements and controls lights (and other devices) based on certain criteria.
 It also allows for remote control of lights via an HTTP request.
 Data is stored in InfluxDB.

-Lights are controlled via [cheap radio-controlled plugs](http://www.clasohlson.com/fi/Kaukokytkinsarja-3-kpl-Nexa-PE-3/36-4602).
+Lights are connected to [cheap radio-controlled plugs](http://www.clasohlson.com/fi/Kaukokytkinsarja-3-kpl-Nexa-PE-3/36-4602) that are controlled by a TellStick Net.
-The [remote control](remote/) for these has been rewired to take commands from a [Particle](https://www.particle.io/products/hardware/photon-wifi-dev-kit)
-Spark Core.
 A [Homebridge](https://github.com/nfarina/homebridge) server is set up on a Raspberry Pi with a [custom plugin](https://github.com/vsaarinen/homebridge-lights) to be able to control and query lights via HomeKit and Siri.

 Light, temperature, humidity and pressure data comes from [sensors](sensors/) on an [Electric Imp](https://www.sparkfun.com/products/11395).